 As provided by the 2000 Measure A ballot, the VTA Board of Directors is responsible for implementation of the Measure A Program and for all policy-related decisions including the composition, implementation schedule and funding level of projects.
-The Citizens Watchdog Committee is responsible for reviewing Measure A Program expenditures to assure funds are spent in accordance with the intent of the ballot and for informing the public on how the funds are spent by VTA.
+The Citizens Watchdog Committee is responsible for reviewing the Measure A Program expenditures to ensure funds are being spent in accordance with the intent of the ballot and for informing the public on how the funds are being spent.

-2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2022
+2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2023